Contact Sales

 The short answer: Yes – and increasingly so.

-As a result of the Covid-19 pandemic, the wholesale food sector has seen significant changes in its delivery model.
+When the Covid-19 pandemic hit, the wholesale food sector underwent significant changes in its delivery model.

-Traditionally, the wholesaler is the go-between for the producer and the retail outlet.
+Originally, the wholesaler was the go-between for the producer and the retail outlet.
 Under this model, the wholesale food was often sold online and delivered to the end-user.
 Many wholesalers also often offered ‘cash and carry’ to their customers.

 What wholesale food is available to the public?